Do I Need Council Approval to Install Solar?

 Solar panels (PV)

-Every solar system installed in Victoria must be on the list of approved modules that meet the requirements to participate in the Solar Homes Program and Solar for Business Program as specified in Notice to Market.
-The list is updated on regular basis so always check it for the most up-to-date information.
+Every solar system installed in Victoria must be on the list of approved modules that meet the requirements to participate in the Solar Homes Program and Solar for Business Program as specified in the Notice to Market.
+The list is updated on a regular basis so always check it for the most up-to-date information.

-The Clean Energy Council maintains a list of approved inverters that meet Australian Standards for use of solar PV systems.
+The Clean Energy Council maintains a list of approved inverters that meet Australian Standards for the use of solar PV systems.